 - You have already obtained a GMAT score.

 - It is difficult to take the GRE test on short notice in your country.

 You need to take the test and receive your results before the deadline.
 Keep in mind that receiving these results can take up to two weeks (please check the GMAT website for more detailed information).
 An overall score of 640 and 48 points in the Quantitative Reasoning section is expected if you apply for this programme.
 If you do not achieve the expected scores your application will still be considered.
 However, a minimum overall score of 620 with 45 points in the Quantitative Reasoning section is required.
 Applicants who submit a GMAT below this minimum score will not be accepted into this programme.
 Please note that completion of all sections of the exam is required.

-The motivation letter (max. one A4) allows you to explain why you would be a good fit for the Master’s programme and which experiences have led you to this application.
+Your motivation letter (max. one A4) can contribute to your admission if your academic results are in the lower regions of the requested entry requirements.
+It allows you to explain why you would be a good fit for the Master’s programme.